dotmailer/dotdigital-for-wordpress/readme.txt

 1. Go to 'Plugins' in the left-hand menu
 2. Select 'Add New'
-3. Search for 'Dotdigital Signup Form'
+3. Search for 'Dotdigital for WordPress'
 4. Click on 'Install Now'
 5. When installed, click on 'Activate Plugin'